 General information: (302) 478-8890

 Step 3: Satisfy all necessary internship hours and graduate from the program

 Completing the accredited program you selected in the preceding step is your next objective.
 The classroom and hands-on segments of the typical course can often be finished in twelve months or less.

 A lot of training programs devote the academic segment of their syllabus to the material that is covered in the national certification assessments.
 Offering students hands-on practice in a real dental office, conversely, is the emphasis of the internship part of a program.

 Step 4: Pass one of the national certification examinations

 There are two highly-popular dental assistant certification examinations – the NELDA and CDA.
 Becoming eligible to challenge these tests calls for you to first graduate from a CODA-accredited training program.
 Pupils who pass either exam earn the nationally-accepted title of Certified Dental Assistant (CDA).

-Both of these examinations are explained in greater depth below.
+Both of these examinations are explained in greater depth here.

 How much does a dental assistant make in Delaware?

-The following data table reflects how much this range varies based on the area you choose to work in.
+The following data table from bls.gov reflects how much dental assistant salary in Delaware varies based on the city you choose to work in.